Satch70/data-science-S2023/challenges/c11-psaap-assignment.md

   around?
   - between 1.2 and 2.5.
 - Are there any other recommendations you would provide?
-  - I think that input is also important to manage because that is a variable that humans can control and it is a variable that greatly affected the accuracy of the prediction.
-So, controlling that would allow the prediction to be more accurate.
+  - I would recommend isolating more inputs that have a measurable affect on the accuracy of the prediction.
+Finding inputs that not only have a measurable affect, but are also easy to manage.
+For example the fluid density.
+It was an input that had a great affect on accuracy, and is also easy to manage by finding a fluid with an ideal density.
+So, finding more controllable inputs would allow the prediction to be more accurate.
 I also think that this would narrow down the pi so that it would be a more accurate and helpful reading.

 *Bonus*: One way you could take this analysis further is to recommend which other variables the design team should tightly control.
 You could